Trismegiste/phpunit-assert-solid/README.md

 ### assertHollywoodPrinciple($fqcn)
 Asserts there is no "new" nor Singleton calls in a given class.
 This ensures object dependencies are injected in this class, not created nor requested (DIP).
-Also known as "don't ask, tell".
+A variant is "don't ask, tell".

 ### assertLiskovCompliant($fqcn)
 Asserts there is no "reflection tricks" which would undermine LSP : is_subclass_of,